Greg Bavington, Executive Director

 Jim McLellan, Academic Director

-Jim (Sc’81, PhD’90) is the Academic Director of the Dunin-Deshpande Queen’s Innovation Centre, Head of the Department of Chemical Engineering at Queen’s and a co-founder of the Queen’s Innovation Centre Summer Initiative (formerly known as QSII).
+Jim (Sc’81, PhD’90) is the Academic Director of the Dunin-Deshpande Queen’s Innovation Centre, Professor of Chemical Engineering at Queen’s and a co-founder of the Queen’s Innovation Centre Summer Initiative (formerly known as QSII).
 Prior to joining Queen’s in 1990, he worked for Petro-Canada as a control applications engineer.
 He is an active researcher and consultant in the fields of statistical model building and process control, working with major companies ranging from biomedical devices, to metals manufacturing and chemical manufacturing processes.
 Jim is committed to building innovation and entrepreneurship programming at Queen’s and to growing a vibrant entrepreneurial culture in the Kingston region, working with many groups in the Kingston entrepreneurship ecosystem.
 Jim is cross-appointed to the Department of Mathematics and Statistics, and to the Dan School of Drama and Music.
 He collaborates in teaching and research in innovation and pedagogy in the technology and creative arts fields.

 Joanna Tinus, Program and Community Manager